reyesanfer/reyesanfer/README.md

 ###

-<p align="center">I'm Fernando from Canary Islands 🌴<br><br>- 🔭 I’m working as research fellow on <a href="https://iuces.ulpgc.es/" target="_blank">University Institute of Cybernetics, Business and Society (IUCES)</a><br>- 📚 I am currently a researcher in semantic segmentation methods using deep learning.<br>- ⚡ In my free time I try to connect with nature enviroments and keep learing on other fields</p>
+<p align="center">I'm Fernando from Canary Islands 🌴<br><br>- 🔭 I’m working as research fellow on <a href="https://iuces.ulpgc.es/" target="_blank" rel="noopener noreferrer">University Institute of Cybernetics, Business and Society (IUCES)</a><br>- 📚 I am currently a researcher in semantic segmentation methods using deep learning.<br>- ⚡ In my free time I try to connect with nature enviroments and keep learing on other fields</p>

 ###